 Tulips are blooming, the sun is shining, and the birds are chirping!
-That can only mean one thing – Spring is here!
+That can only mean one thing – spring is here!

-With Spring often comes cleaning – a lot of cleaning.
+With spring often comes cleaning – a lot of cleaning.
 While you may dread spring cleaning each year, it really is the perfect time to take a hard look at things you never bother with the rest of the year.
 It’s a time for cleaning out closets, finally clearing out that junk drawer, or maybe even organizing the garage.
 But, it’s also the perfect time to clean up your resume!

 As you progress in your career, you change and grow.
 Your skillset expands, you face and overcome new challenges, and your overall career story changes.
 Is that new promotion on your resume?
 What about that huge project you led for the entire team?
 If your resume doesn’t reflect where you currently are in your career and current position, it’s time for an update.

 Resume Spring Cleaning Checklist: